djaysan/Better-Stock/README.md

-# Better-Stock for the TRIMUI BRICK
+# Better-Stock for the TRIMUI BRICK (a "fork" of StockMix until we get CrossMix Os)

 Disclaimer:
 I made this pack for my personal use - I only designed the icons for the apps, main Menu and black theme.